dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 - [📦 Aspire.OpenAI (Preview)](https://www.nuget.org/packages/Aspire.OpenAI/9.0.0-preview.4.24511.1)

 Moreover, the already available [.NET Aspire Azure OpenAI integration](../azureai/azureai-openai-integration.md) was improved to provide a flexible way to configure an `OpenAIClient` for either an Azure AI OpenAI service or a dedicated OpenAI REST API one with the new `AddOpenAIClientFromConfiguration` builder method.
-The following example will detect if the connection string is for an Azure AI OpenAI service and register the most appropriate `OpenAIClient` instance automatically.
+The following example detects if the connection string is for an Azure AI OpenAI service and registers the most appropriate `OpenAIClient` instance automatically.

 ```csharp
 builder.AddOpenAIClientFromConfiguration("openai");